Skip to Content

 • Unusual sensations, such as burning or warmth.

-Symptoms of AVFs
+Other symptoms of AVFs include:

 • Erectile dysfunction.